lawndoc/RanSim/README.md

 ## Description

 RanSim is a ransomware simulation script written in PowerShell.
 It recurisively encrypts files in the target directory using 256-bit AES encryption.
+RanSim has no self-spreading capabilities and will only run on the system you execute it on.

 You can use RanSim to test your defenses and backups against real ransomware-like activity in a controlled setting.
 The same script can be used to decrypt the files if needed.

 ## Usage